alyokaz/AKP2P/README.md

 exploratory and, secondly, to try to avoid a "Solutions looking for problems" mindset when building the code.
 <p>
 That being said, in a post-hoc analysis, it appears the architecture that emerged was something similar to that of the Kazaa network.
 <p>
 <img src="kazaa.png">

-Essentially the <i>standard</i> nodes in the AKP2P network are the equivalent of <a href="https://cse.engineering.nyu.edu/~ross/papers/UnderstandingKaZaA.pdf">Kazaa</a> <i>Supernodes</i> sharing a central directory of files and peers available on the network.
+Essentially the <i>standard</i> nodes in the AKP2P network are the equivalent of
+<a href="https://cse.engineering.nyu.edu/~ross/papers/UnderstandingKaZaA.pdf">Kazaa</a> <i>Supernodes</i>
+sharing a central directory of files and peers available on the network.
+That is we have a network of supernodes without any ordinary nodes existing.
 <p>
 It could be interesting to lean into this architecture in a future iteration, creating something analogous to Bitcoins <a href="https://en.bitcoin.it/wiki/Full_node">full</a> and